 My work is the exploration of thought.

-I am searching for clues through the images that I see, what consciousness is and what knowledge can be gained from its recording.
+I am searching for clues through the images I see, what consciousness is, and what knowledge can be gained from its recording.

 The mind offers clues to itself and what it means to be human.
-My art practice ends up as a map of those clues, tools, reminders or declarations of an attempt at understanding.
+My art practice ends up as a map of those clues, reminders, or declarations of an attempt at understanding.

-It is the idea that the narratives exist to record rather than compose.
+It is the idea that narratives exist to record or acknowledge rather than compose.
 The known-ness of the thing then becomes a process of understanding rather than something that is understood.

-My practice is a philosophical conversations with myself while acting on these ideas.
-It is not really about sculpture but about a dialog surrounding the evolutionary function of dreams, projected images and the ability to depict them.
+My practice is a philosophical conversation acting on these ideas.
+It is not really about sculpture but about a dialog surrounding the evolutionary function of dreams, projected images, and the ability to depict them.
 In its own way, it is a type of realism.
-It is a type of creation that attempts to eliminate the conditions which disrupt the act of looking, in order to find knowledge in the visions that populate our minds.
-What do we do with those visions?
-The creation of them is the attempt at declaring them as self and as a form of presence, i.e. the image is present on the floor or the image is present on the wall.
+It is a type of creation that attempts to eliminate the conditions that disrupt the act of looking in order to find knowledge in the visions that populate our minds.
+What do we do with these visions?
+The creation of them is the attempt at declaring them as self and as a form of presence, i.e., the image is present on the floor, or the image is present on the wall.

 When our minds display arraignments of images, there is the sense that it is trying to remind us of something lost and something to be found.